 Five years ago, the definition of ethical design was a tricky one.
 Was a label ethical if its workers were paid fairly but its dyes polluted nearby rivers?
 Was a shoe brand ethical if it’s leather was chrome-free but had been ripped off the back of an animal?

-Increasingly, designers are starting to realise that ethics is a 360 affair: one that takes into people, planet and animals.
-And there’s few young designers more proficient in this approach than Kate Morris, winner of last year’s prestigious Redress (previously EcoChic) Design Award.
+Increasingly, designers are starting to realise that ethics is a 360 affair: one that takes into account people, planet and animals.
+And there’s few designers more proficient in this approach than Kate Morris, winner of last year’s prestigious Redress (previously EcoChic) Design Award.

-Now, the Masters graduate from Nottingham Trent is one of four designers, all previous competition winners, helping launch Redress’ latest venture, the R Collective, a clothing label that aims to provide a commercial and creative platform for the best new names in sustainable design.
+Now, the Masters graduate from Nottingham Trent is one of four designers, all previous Redress competition winners, helping launch Redress’ latest venture, the R Collective, a clothing label that aims to provide a commercial and creative platform for the best new names in sustainable design.

 Joining Morris are Kévin Germanier, Central St Martins graduate and 2014/5 Redress winner; Hong Kong Chinese Victor Chu and Israeli Lia Kassif - each with their own unique take on the challenges and possibilities of sustainable design.

-Morris’ modus operandi is knitwear, turning end-of-line yarns into bold, playful designs inspired by Pop Art and 1960s psychedelia.
+Morris’ modus operandi is vegan knitwear, turning end-of-line yarns into bold, playful designs inspired by Pop Art and 1960s psychedelia.
 Bright, cutting edge but infinitely wearable: the pretty cardigans and cracking t-shirts arguably raise the bar for all sustainable fashion.

 Then there's the process.
 A focus on cutting out waste and improving efficiency has led to garments made with minimal seaming; thinking about full life cycles mean each is created using one fibre type per piece, for maximum recyclability; care labels incorporated into jacquard patterns make a design feature out of promoting low impact use.